 What to Do after a Car Accident

-Nobody expects to be in a car accident, but obviously, many people are.
+Nobody expects to be in a car accident, but they happen every single day.
+According to Forbes, studies how that the average person will be involved in a car accident once every 18 years.
+It is important, therefore, to be prepared and know what to do should this situation happen to you.
 Studies have shown that planning for emergencies helps you respond better if they do occur.
 This is certainly true of car accidents in Atlanta and elsewhere.
 Here are some things you should do, and avoid doing, in the minutes, days, weeks, and months following a car accident.

 1. Remain at the Scene of the Accident.